signalfx/signalfx-dotnet-tracing/docs/README.md

 After obtaining the logs, remember to remove the environment variable `SIGNALFX_TRACE_DEBUG` to avoid unnecessary overhead.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before creating an issue or a pull request.

 ## License

 The SignalFx Tracing Library is a redistribution of the